Skip to main content

 Returns: Scan options object on success, or null if scan failed to start

-Scan Options
+Scan Options and Filters

-For complete documentation of scan options, see:
+For complete documentation of scan options and filters, see:

 • Scan Options - Configure duration, interval, window, RSSI threshold